Overview

 Dehydration happens when your body loses too much fluid.
-This might happen when you do not drink enough water or you lose large amounts of fluids from your body because of diarrhea, vomiting, or sweating.
+This might happen when you do not drink enough water or you lose large amounts of fluids from your body because of diarrhea, vomiting, fever, sweating, or exercise.
 Severe dehydration can be life-threatening.

 Water and minerals called electrolytes help put your body fluids back in balance.
-Learn the early signs of fluid loss, and drink more fluids to prevent dehydration.
+Learn the early symptoms of dehydration, and drink more fluids to prevent it.

 How can you care for yourself at home?

 - Drink plenty of fluids.
-Choose water and other clear liquids until you feel better.
+Choose water, clear liquids, or rehydration drinks until you feel better.
 If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.

-- If you do not feel like eating or drinking, try taking small sips of water, sports drinks, or other rehydration drinks.
+- If you do not feel like eating or drinking, try taking small sips of fluids.

 - Get plenty of rest.